codership/galera/Docs_tommi/python3/source/index.rst

 Any trademarks, logos, and service marks in this document are the property of Codership or other third parties.
 You are not permitted to use these Marks without the prior written consent of Codership or such appropriate third party.
-Codership, Galera, and the Codership logo are trademarks or registered trademarks of Codership.
+Codership, Galera Cluster for MySQL, and the Codership logo are trademarks or registered trademarks of Codership.

 All Materials on this Document are (and shall continue to be) owned exclusively by Codership or other respective third party owners and